almamigratoria-netizen/BusRoutes/README.md

 - Parsing the line segments in the geoJSON, dissolving the various MultiLineString and LineString geometries into just one or two lines.
 This would give us some good size reduction and would make the "simplify" step a lot more effective.  - Once we're down a reasonably low number of lines, use Google-style polyline encoding to even further crunch the data down.
 I'm not saying saving 50k is going to make a difference with common hardware and internet connections, but it might be important if someone wanted to use this on mobile.

 # Sponsorship Opportunities
-This was intended as a way to add a couple data files to the example data for the [panicle]() project.
+This was intended as a way to add a couple data files to the example data for my [panicle](https://github.com/almamigratoria-netizen/panicle) project.
 I hadn't intended to further develop or maintain this.
 I just thought someone else might find it useful.
 If anyone wants to sponsor a feature, please feel free to note that in your Issue on this project's GitHub.
 Thanks to Trump I'm semi-retired, so if your idea peaks my interest we'll probably be able to work something out.

 ## License
 BusRoutes.html is free software, and may be redistributed under the [MIT license](LICENSE).
 Some of the included javascript libraries may use different licenses.
 Caveat Emptor.